What is Deductible in Health Insurance?

 Health insurance policies are supposed to give policyholders financial security options.
 However, having easy accessibility to similar funds made the insurance companies vulnerable to claims being raised for low-value treatments.
 With a deductible in place, such small-value claims could be easily avoided.

-Understanding Deductibles in Health Insurance
+Reason Behind Introducing Deductibles in Health Insurance

-An insurance deductible is the value of money a policyholder must settle from themselves before their insurance policy begins covering the promised expenses.
+Apart from this, the health insurance deductible meaning reflects that an insurance deductible is the value of money a policyholder must settle from themselves before their insurance policy begins covering the promised expenses.
 The deductible amount varies according to the nature of the medical insurance plan purchased.
 It can range from several thousand to even a few lakh rupees.

 • Deductibles help reduce the frequency of small claims.